hhz-lab/PinMyMetal/README.md

 Then optimizing Atomium
 atomium is a molecular modeller and file parser, capable of reading from and writing to .pdb, .cif and .mmtf files.
-As we have made modifications to the source code of Atomium to enhance its execution speed, please perform the following actions.
+As we have made modifications to the source code of Atomium to enhance its execution speed, please perform the following actions:

-**Install the Atomium package using pip3:**
+**Install the Atomium package using pip3.**

 `pip3 install atomium `